UCSDTT/ucsdtt-website-v2/README.md

 ##### `routes`
 Contains the routes.
 If the file name is `x.svelte`, then you will be able to access that component with `[base url]/x`.
 If you add an underscore in front of the name, it won't be served as a a route.
-`blog` is currently an example for folders as routes, which we have not implemented yet but will for `members` to use prefetching.
+`blog` is currently an example for folders as routes, which we have not implemented yet but will for `members` to use prefetching. `index.svelte` component for the website entry point.

 ##### `scripts`
 Any JS files you want to include that don't really fit any other descriptions.